jrenner/java-glances/README.md

 - https://github.com/nicolargo/glances/wiki/The-Glances-API-How-To

 How to use?
-- Download this .jar with the dependencies included: https://www.dropbox.com/sh/tllpfxltl2dms12/V0ZsRALxn6/java-glances.jar
+- Get pre-packaged jar with dependencies included: [java-glances-0.2.jar](https://www.dropbox.com/s/pzroww8mfb8kfy0/java-glances-0.2.jar)
 - Add as a library and follow the example below to initialize a Glances object

 Dependencies: